getify/You-Dont-Know-JS/types & grammar/ch4.md

 I'm not just being facetious.
 It's quite literally that the JS spec defines a specific, narrow list of values that will coerce to `false` when coerced to a `boolean` value.

 How do we know what the list of values is?
-In the ES5 spec, as of time of writing, section 9.2 defines a `ToBoolean` "abstract operation" (fancy spec-speak for "internal-only operation"), which says exactly what happens for all the possible values when you try to coerce them "to-boolean".
+In the ES5 spec, section 9.2 defines a `ToBoolean` abstract operation, which says exactly what happens for all the possible values when you try to coerce them "to-boolean".

 From that table, we get the following as the so-called "falsy" values list: